Skip to content

 • Providing your own trusted keys through files

-If you intend to use multiple trusted keys, you must provide them through the filesystem.
+If you intend to use multiple trusted keys, you must provide them through the file system.

 Your trusted key(s) should be in the orchestrator’s /etc/squashtf directory.
 The easiest way is to put them in a volume and mount it on /etc/squashtf.